aniketKadukar1551/first-React/README.md

     - jsx code get converted into React.createElement method which returns js object.
     - js object is render into the root element.

+# Redux
+    - install @reduxjs/toolkit and react-redux
+    - Build our store
+    - Connect our store to our app
+    - Slice (cartSlice)
+    - Dispatch(action)
+    - Selector